Better than Revenge: Music and lyrics

 "Better than Revenge" is an electric guitar-driven pop punk song.
 According to Ann Powers of the Los Angeles Times, Swift's vocals on the song expanded considerably.
 The lyrics are about Swift's plea for vengeance against a romantic rival.
 Compared to her previous songs about romantic fantasy, "Better than Revenge" features a more real-life perspective on love.
 In the refrain, Swift describes the rival as an "actress" who is "known for the things that she does on the mattress".
-Maura Johnston writing for New York cited this part as one of a few instances of Speak Now where Swift writes about sexual experiences, a new theme for her at the time.
+Maura Johnston writing for Vulture cited this part as one of a few instances of Speak Now where Swift writes about sexual experiences, a new theme for her at the time.

 Critical reception

+"Better Than Revenge" received mixed reviews from critics, with criticism directed at its lyrics.
 In an American Songwriter review of Speak Now, Rick Moore contended that "Better than Revenge" is the one song that "shows Swift isn't the naïve young role model that so many parents perceive her to be", citing the "on the mattress" lyrics.
 Allison Stewart of The Washington Post considered the said lyrics immature, but acknowledged that the song, among others such as "Dear John" or "Innocent", moves Swift's image from the "unearthly sweetness" of her previous songs.
 In BBC Music, Matthew Horton deemed it one of Speak Now's weaker songs.

 Slant Magazine writer Jonathan Keefe was critical of "Better than Revenge", deeming the track overall shallow and shortsighted because it indulged in self-righteousness: "Her narrators often seem to lack insight because Swift writes with the point of view that hers is the only story to be told."
 John J. Moser of The Morning Call remarked that the immature "Better than Revenge", among other songs, backfired Swift's self-proclaimed maturity on Speak Now: "Instead of conveying mature emotions, the songs convey a teen-age girl's concepts of mature emotions ...
 If Swift is so mature, why is she so bent on revenge, anyway?"

 In a more positive vein, Mikael Wood from Spin deemed "Better than Revenge" entertaining.
 Leah Greenbalt of Entertainment Weekly considered the "surprisingly sharp-toothed" song a step forward from Swift's previous "twitterpated heart of teendom", and Steve Hyden of The A.V.
 Club considered the track, among others about vengeance, one of Speak Now's strongest: "Swift's niftiest trick is being at her most likeable when she’s indulging in such overt nastiness."
 Rolling Stone featured the song on their 2015 list of "Country's 20 Best Revenge Songs": "Taylor Swift has made a multi-million dollar career out of getting lyrical revenge, with ["Better than Revenge"] perhaps packing the strongest punch."